A drive around the harbour for tea by the water.

 My marks out of 10

-Tea 5: Tea Total English breakfast, bag in pot.
+Tea scores 5: Tea Total English breakfast, bag in pot.
 I’m excited when I hear they use this excellent Auckland blend, but it’s thin and weak and doesn’t live up to expectations.
-The problem is in the making; one teabag in a largish-post is never going to deliver a quality brew.
+The problem is in the making; one teabag in a largish-pot is never going to deliver a quality brew.
 A second bag would help – or better still, some of Tea Total’s lovely loose-leaf tea.

-Setting 8: Marsden Cove is a Sylvania Waters-style development on the southern side of Whangarei Harbour.
+Setting scores 8: Marsden Cove is a Sylvania Waters-style development on the southern side of Whangarei Harbour.
 It’s man-made canals and large houses are not exactly our cup of tea, so to speak, but it’s nice to be by water and boats on a hot day.

 The marina is in the shadow of Marsden Point (famous of being the home of New Zealand’s only oil refinery) and Port Marsden (famous at the moment as a political football).
 The cafe itself is right in the heart of the marina, which means you can take tea while watching the boats.